What’s preventing you from losing weight?

 Consider medical solutions

-If you’re finding that exercise and fitness are not enough to help you make the progress that you want, then there are other solutions.
+If you’re finding that exercise and fitness are not enough to help you make the progress that you want, then there are other solutions such as weight loss surgery Tampa.
 With the help of weight loss surgeons like Dr Govind Krishna, there are several options that could give you an advantage in your future weight loss efforts.

-Options like a gastric sleeve or bypass surgery can help those who are attempting to reduce weight in people who are obese and at serious risk of their weight affecting their health.
+Options like a gastric sleeve Newcastle or bypass surgery can help those who are attempting to reduce weight, especially in people who are obese and at serious risk of their weight affecting their health.
 There are non-surgical options, as well, so it’s worth talking to your doctor about what can be done.

 Could your hormones be responsible?